Armandelij/IOS-Guide/Interview Prep/Understanding Data Structures/Dynamic Arrays.md

  **DELETING ELEMENTS**

- It is ideal to delete elements from the end of an array because all of the elements do not have to shift if you're deleting elements at a specific index.
+ It is ideal to delete elements from the end of an array because all of the elements do not have to shift as opposed to deleting elements at a specific index.
 However, you can still delete elements at specific indexes like the first index and any index. below are different methods and their use cases when deleting elements

  ``` swift